-Cape Canaveral or Titusville, Florida – View the 2017 Perseid Meteor Shower on this Bioluminescence Kayaking Tour
+View the 2021 Perseid Meteor Shower on this Bioluminescence Kayaking Tour

 The beautiful, amazing Perseid meteor shower will be August 11th through August 13th.
 Don’t miss out on this unbelievable site to see!
-Come join us in one of our Kayaks for only $55 per person for our fantastic Bioluminescence tour and see the meteor shower on the water!
+Come join us in one of our Clear Kayaks for a fantastic Bioluminescence tour and see the meteor shower on the water!
+(Book Tour Here)

 What is the Perseid Meteor Shower?